 Doctors treat it with antibiotics.
 For best results, you need to start meds within 5 days of when symptoms show up.
 If it’s not treated, RMSF is life-threatening.
 It damages your small blood vessels, which can cause swelling in the brain, heart, and lungs.

 Southern tick-associated rash illness (STARI): This comes from the lone star tick.
 The symptoms are a lot like Lyme disease -- joint pain and a similar rash.
 But where Lyme disease is caused by bacteria, experts don’t know what causes STARI.

 Tick-borne relapsing fever: While other diseases come from hard-bodied ticks, this one is from a soft-bodied type.
-People have gotten it from California to Ohio, usually after sleeping in more rustic cabins or homes.
+People have gotten it in mountainous areas from California to Ohio, usually after sleeping in more rustic cabins or homes.
 Without antibiotics, you’ll repeat a cycle of 3 days of fever, then 7 days without.

 Tularemia: You get this from a dog tick, wood tick, or lone star tick pretty much anywhere across the country.
 The most common symptoms are high fever and an open, painful sore where you were bitten.
 It can be life-threatening, but it’s treatable with antibiotics.

 364D rickettsiosis: This is a newer disease found in California from the Pacific Coast tick.
 It causes fever and a dark scab where you were bitten.